pivotal/docs-tas-adapter/scaling.md

 response times or timeouts from the Cloud Foundry API, scaling up the `korifi-api-deployment` in the `tas-adapter-system` namespace may help.

-Unlike the controller managers, requests to the pods in this deployment are load-balanced, so either horizontal or vertical scaling should improve performance.
+Unlike the controller managers, requests to the pods in this deployment are load balanced, so either horizontal or vertical scaling should improve performance.
 By default, `korifi-api-deployment` [runs with two replicas](failover-and-redundancy.md#cloud-foundry-api), so it should already maintain availability during upgrades unless it is scaled down.